MarkEWaite/jenkins-rc-test/README.md

   Jenkins WAR file as an argument, checks userContent for that WAR file, and if it is not found, downloads it to the userContent directory
+- Create a test execution script to download jenkins.war from the userContent on the central server and execute it on either the slave or the master
+- Create a process killer which will reliably stop the Jenkins process

 Rationale
 ---------